Arkansas vs. Missouri NCAA Football Odds, Plays and Insights | November 26, 2021

 Missouri Stats and Trends

-- The Tigers have been underdogs by 14.5 points or more once this year and covered the spread.
+- The Tigers covered the spread in their only game when underdogs by 14.5 points or more.

-- Missouri has gone over the point total in 63.6% of its opportunities this year (seven times in 11 games with a set point total).
+- Missouri's games this year have gone over the point total in 63.6% of its opportunities (seven times in 11 games with a set point total).

-- When Missouri totals more than 376.4 yards, the team is 1-7 against the spread and 5-3 overall.
+- When Missouri picks up more than 376.4 yards, the team is 1-7 against the spread and 5-3 overall.

-- The Tigers have 11 giveaways this season, while the Razorbacks have 13 takeaways .
+- This season the Tigers have 11 turnovers, two fewer than the Razorbacks have takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.